GreenTreeTeam/Support/README.md

 Hello there,
 Welcome to [GreenTreeTeam](https://github.com/GreenTreeTeam) Support.

-Here we provide support for our products on GitHub and Asset Store, you can contact us via the email or any other way you like.
+Here we provide support for our products on GitHub and Asset Store.
-We recommend email for requesting very urgent Support. (greentreeteamofficial@gmail.com)
+We recommend to reach us via [Whatsapp](https://wa.me/message/5ODUV7GZGPIDP1) for requesting very urgent support.

 ## Submit an Issue